 - Home Price: $186,183 median purchase price; $784 median monthly rent

-- Crime Rate: Safer than 18% of Arizona cities
+- Crime Rate: Safer than 13% of Phoenix neighborhoods

-For a true city feel without the downtown price tag, give Encanto a shot!
-Bordering Downtown Phoenix to the north, Encanto is popular with the younger crowd for several reasons.
-There’s an abundance of jobs— especially in the healthcare industry—and there are a handful of budget-friendly apartments, condos, and single-family houses.
-Additionally, this Phoenix neighborhood offers a short commute into the city center, where you can find some of Phoenix’s best museums, sports, and nightlife.
+For a true “city” feel without the downtown price tag, give Encanto a shot!
+Bordering Downtown Phoenix, Encanto is a popular neighborhood because it has a mix of budget-friendly apartments, condos, and ranches, Spanish Colonial Revival, Southwest, or Arte Moderne homes.
+Encanto, Phoenix also has an abundance of jobs, especially in the healthcare field.
+For young professionals who work outside Encanto, this neighborhood offers a short commute into the city center, where you can find some of the best sports, nightlife, and museums in Phoenix.

 Things to Do in Encanto